(Rabbit print in snow)

 Man is the most likely cause of an aggressive cat, especially if one is shot.
 People who encounter an aggressive felid should never panic and flee, sudden movements may cause the cat to also panic and rush at you, so it is advised to keep your eye on the animal and back off slowly.
 How you conduct yourself in such encounters is vitally important to the outcome.
 At times it has been advised by some researchers to make a loud noise at the animal, to wave your arms and to stand as big as possible, but this rule is not strictly true, it depends entirely on the animal which may of course attack your sudden movements.
 Such animals always need an escape route as well, so cornering such an animal in an old building is not advised.

 People constantly contact KENT BIG CAT RESEARCH in order to ‘see’ cats as if we have some magic answer.
 We often travel to locations over several years, and put many hours into research not just to hopefully see a cat, but to monitor the entire area to see whether it can hold a cat, this is not just about the cat, but also the area it inhabits and the wildlife it shares its habitat with.
-It certainly isn’t about attempting to film these cats, rarely do we now take cameras with us, we know where the territories are, but more importantly we often monitor areas to see if the animals in question
+It certainly isn’t about attempting to film these cats, rarely do we now take cameras with us, we know where the territories are, but more importantly we often monitor areas to see if the animals in question are still healthy, and footage taken is a bonus for research purposes.

 Of course, we cannot stop the avid enthusiast, however dangerous they may be, patrolling through the muddy woodlands.
 These sort of people bombard us with questions as to what signs to look for, how to film a cat, although in most cases these cats are very aware of approaching people, and any chance of filming one if very remote and often by pure chance if you do not know an area well enough and where the cat is moving.